 This scan examines all frozen plans:

-If the frozen plan has the same InterSystems software version as the current version, InterSystems IRIS® data platform computes a hash on all the tables that this plan references and their timestamps.
-If any of these have changed, it flags the SQL statement in the SQL Statements listing New Plan column with a “1”.
+If the frozen plan has the same InterSystems software version as the current version, InterSystems IRIS® data platform computes a hash on referenced tables and timestamps of the two plans to create an internal list of plans that may have changed.
+For this subset it then performs a string-for-string comparison of the two plans to determine which plans actually differ.
+If there is any difference between the two plans (however minor), it flags the SQL statement in the SQL Statements listing New Plan column with a “1”.
 This indicates that unfreezing the plan would result in a different query plan.

-If the frozen plan has the same InterSystems IRIS version as the current version, and no table timestamps have changed, it flags the SQL statement in the SQL Statements listing New Plan column with a “0”.
+If the frozen plan has the same InterSystems IRIS version as the current version and string-for-string comparison of the two plans is an exact match, it flags the SQL statement in the SQL Statements listing New Plan column with a “0”.
 This indicates that unfreezing the plan would not result in a different query plan.

 If the frozen plan has a different InterSystems software version from the current version (Frozen/Update), InterSystems IRIS determines if a change to the SQL optimizer logic would result in a different query plan.
 If so, it flags the SQL statement in the SQL Statements listing New Plan column with a “1”.
 Otherwise, it flags the SQL statement New Plan column with a “0”.

 You can check the results of this scan by invoking INFORMATION.SCHEMA.STATEMENTS.
 The following example returns the SQL Statements for all frozen plans, indicating whether the frozen plan is different from what the plan would be if not frozen.
 Note that an unfrozen statement may be Frozen=0 or Frozen=3:

 SELECT Frozen,FrozenDifferent,Timestamp,Statement FROM INFORMATION_SCHEMA.STATEMENTS WHERE Frozen=1 OR Frozen=2